-In February 2015, we entered into an agreement with Myriad International Holdings B.V., or Myriad, an affiliate of Prosus Ventures, which became one of our shareholders in February 2015, or the Prosus Agreement.
+In February 2014, we entered into a Data Supply and License Agreement, or Data Supply Agreement, with Myriad International Holdings B.V., or Myriad, an affiliate of Prosus Ventures, one of our shareholders.

-Pursuant to the Prosus Agreement, as amended, we granted Myriad and its affiliates with a non-exclusive license to our cloud-based solutions and employ certain employees as dedicated resources who provide services to Myriad and its affiliates.
+Pursuant to the Data Supply Agreement, as amended, we granted Myriad and its affiliates a SaaS subscription to our cloud-based platform with a non-exclusive license to access our cloud-based platform for a defined subscription term and agreed to employ certain employees as dedicated resources who provide services to Myriad and its affiliates.
 All expenses related to such employees are reimbursed to us on actual cost and overhead expenses basis.
-The term of the agreement continues to December 31, 2024 and may be terminated earlier by Prosus Ventures upon 30 days' notice or by the us if Prosus Ventures holds less than 5% of our fully diluted shares.
-During the years ended December 31, 2019 and 2020, the value of the commercial transactions between us and Prosus Ventures amounted to \$129 thousand and \$128 thousand, respectively, from Prosus Ventures and \$367 thousand and \$592 thousand, respectively, as expense reimbursement for dedicated resources employed by us.
-As of December 31, 2020, we had an unsatisfied service obligation of \$562 thousand related to the dedicated resources, included in other payables and accrued expenses and there is no balance owed from Prosus Ventures.
+The term of the agreement continues to December 31, 2024 and may be terminated earlier by Myriad upon 30 days' notice.
+In September 2019, the Data Supply Agreement was transferred to Naspers Ventures BV, an affiliate of Prosus Ventures.
+During the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021, the value of the commercial transactions between us and Myriad amounted to \$129 thousand, \$128 thousand, \$32 thousand and \$33 thousand, respectively, from Myriad and \$367 thousand, \$592 thousand, \$130 thousand and \$140 thousand, respectively, as expense reimbursement for dedicated resources employed by us.
+As of December 31, 2020 and March 31, 2021 we had an unsatisfied service obligation of \$562 thousand and \$421 thousand, respectively, related to the dedicated resources, included in other payables and accrued expenses and there is no material balance owed from Myriad.